Archive for July, 2020

 Printed copies will be mailed in August/September 2020 and can be pre-ordered here for $53 (includes shipping in U.S.).

 Special offer: To complete your bookshelf in your studio or library, order all three volumes of the Jewelry and Metals Survey (2017-2019; 600 pages combined) for only $95 (includes shipping in the U.S).
 A savings of $53!
 Don’t delay, this offer is limited in quantity.
-Order the set of three
+Offer has ended.

 SNAG would like to take this opportunity to recognize our Corporate Members for their support: Clara Williams, Gemological Institute of America, Halstead, Pepetools, and Steven Jacob, Inc.